coq/coq/doc/sphinx/language/core/coinductive.rst

       cofix_definition ::= @ident_decl {* @binder } {? : @type } {? := @term } {? @decl_notations }

-   This command introduces a method for constructing an infinite object of a coinductive type.
-For example, the stream containing all natural numbers can be introduced applying the following method to the number :g:`O` (see Section :ref:`coinductive-types` for the definition of :g:`Stream`, :g:`hd` and :g:`tl`):
+   This command introduces a method for constructing an infinite object of a co-inductive type.
+For example, the stream containing all natural numbers can be introduced by applying the following method to the number :g:`O` (see Section :ref:`co-inductive-types` for the definition of :g:`Stream`, :g:`hd` and :g:`tl`):

    .. coqtop:: all